 What if I’m not sure if Telehealth is for me?

 We understand that the idea of Telehealth can be daunting.
 Your psychologist will be more than happy to discuss any questions or concerns you may have.
 If you’re not sure if Telehealth is for you, we’d encourage you to give it a try and see what you think.
 Lots of people are surprised by how similar it is to face to face.

 In response to Melbourne being in lockdown for a second time, we have made a decision to return entirely to Telehealth in order to keep our clients and staff as safe as possible.
 We will reconsider face to face appointments again when the rates of community transmission begin to decrease.

 Sessions are the same length as regular sessions, approximately 50 minutes.
 If you are having an initial couples therapy session it will be 90 minutes (unless you’ve arranged otherwise).

 How does Medicare work with Telehealth?

-If you have a Mental Health Treatment Plan/GP referral your psychologist will be able to process a rebate for each of your sessions until you have used your ten sessions for the calendar year.
+If you have a Mental Health Treatment Plan/GP referral your psychologist will be able to process a rebate for you after each of your sessions.
 This means that you will need to pay for your session in full and your psychologist will arrange for Medicare to send a rebate to your bank account, reducing your out of pocket costs significantly.